shchurch/Insect_Egg_Evolution/create_database/README.md

 Bibliographic directory is hardcoded

 ### double_check_entries.py ###
+Interactively allows the user to double check entries by ID by reopening the pdf and presenting the collected data.
+Dictionary keys can be updated or marked as correct.

 `python double_check.py [input] [output] [directory of pdfs]`

 `input` = list of python dictionaries, to be cleaned